junh1024/adt-fork/FAQ.md

 **Q) How do you I make an offline command line version of one of the decoders in Faust that the ADT produces?**

-A) Instructins for creating offline processing programs from Faust dsp files can be found at
+A) Instructions for creating offline processing programs from Faust dsp files can be found at

    <https://ccrma.stanford.edu/~jos/aspf/Offline_Processing_Soundfiles_FAUST.html>